Kongo textiles: Chief of nobleman's cap, Mpu or Ngunda

 The mpu was a supple knotted cap of golden raffia or pineapple fiber and a vital component of the chief's regalia, which also included a kinzembe mesh tunic, a woven chest bag, a charm bag (nkisi), a reliquary basket, the double bell, and a stool.

 For Kongo, Mbundu, and related peoples in northern Angola, the mpu signified the authority invested in a person elected to an office of sacred leadership.
 Moraga writes that "it was also a potent cosmological symbol connecting the chief (mfumu), the kin group, and the village to a mythic place of origin as well as a specific territorial domain (nsi)."

 There are several types of mpu hats.
 The ngunda (from the root ngu, meaning mother) is an unstructured domed style decorated with high-relief patterns that was bestowed on new chiefs during investiture rites.
 The ngola is a taller, conical cap worn by the paramount leaders of the Kongo realm.

 Nearly all caps are constructed in spiral form, working from the center of the crown to the edge of the hat border.
 Mpu were designed to cover the spiritually vulnerable top of the head.
-The Kongo people used to the term nzita to express their belief that hair grew in a circular pattern in this spot.
+The Kongo people used the term nzita to express their belief that hair grew in a circular pattern in this spot.
 According to Moraga, "The crows of caps are typically worked with a spiraling lattice or openwork pattern that differs from the interlacing geometric designs on the sides- as if to mimic the whorls of the hair while accentuating the extraordinary protection afforded by the headwear."